majovec/BungeeCordPE/README.md

 # Can I help out the team/contribute to BungeeCordPE?
  Why not?
 Just create a pull request.
 We're always looking for developers to help out with the project!

+# What is BungeeCordPE written in?
+BungeeCordPE will be written in PHP, same as [BukkitPE](https://www.github.com/BukkitPE/BukkitPE) But if you have any suggestions, be sure to tell us :)